What is VET FEE-HELP?

 How do I apply?

-You can apply for VET FEE-HELP via the electronic 'Request for VET FEE-HELP form' in myTAFESA (https://my.tafesa.edu.au).
+Once the 2 business day cooling-off period has elapsed, you can apply for VET FEE-HELP via the electronic 'Request for VET FEE-HELP form' in myTAFESA (https://my.tafesa.edu.au).

 Before you start, you will need your myTAFESA login, and your tax file number (TFN).
 You will not be able to submit an electronic VET FEE-HELP request without a valid TFN.